RtjShreyD/keras_dl_restapi/README.md

 $ redis-server

 ## Install all dependencies in a virtual environment for Python3
-$ pip install -u requirements.txt
+$ pip install -r requirements.txt

 ## USAGE
 Start the server: